TristanVam/N-queens/README.md

 # N-Queens Course Project: CP vs QUBO

-This repository accompanies a university-style project that compares three N-Queens models built with course material only: two MiniZinc encodings (classic `alldifferent` over integers and a Boolean pseudo-Boolean variant) and a quadratic unconstrained binary optimization (QUBO) solved with the Fixstars Amplify annealing engine.
-The code is structured for reproducible experiments and lightweight reporting rather than marketing polish.
+This repository compares three N-Queens models: two MiniZinc encodings (classic `alldifferent` over integers and a Boolean pseudo-Boolean variant) and a quadratic unconstrained binary optimization (QUBO) solved with the Fixstars Amplify annealing engine.
+The code focuses on reproducible experiments and simple reporting.

 ## What we compare / what we measure
 - **Models**: classic CP with `alldifferent`, Boolean PB with row/column/diagonal counts, and a grid-based QUBO sent to Amplify.
-- **Metrics**: runtime, success rate (especially for the stochastic QUBO), and sensitivity to penalty weights in the QUBO formulation.
+- **Metrics**: runtime, success rate, and how sensitive the QUBO penalties are.
 - **Stochastic note**: QUBO runs are repeated per setting to capture variability.

 ## Repository structure